I used to get so freaked out about sales calls. Sweaty palms, butterflies in my stomach, kinda wanna throw up scared.

 It’s logical that if I could mimic what I did then, and apply it to what I do now that I’d be able to close more calls, right?

-My process had to be tweaked somewhat, but after working with some incredible coaches and getting on LOTS of calls for the practice, here are some of my tips for going from hearing crickets to closing your sales calls.
+My process had to be tweaked somewhat, but after working with some incredible coaches and getting on LOTS of calls for the practice, here are 5 steps to closing a sales call.

 #1.
 Listen Up!